 In 2015, an unprecedented five-year economic development plan for the Palestinian Arab community titled Government Resolution 922 was passed.
 Resolution 922 was the first stage of an economic development plan was supposed to bring immense economic development and prosperity to Palestinian Arab localities.
 However, the second phase of the plan never arrived.
 After a one year extension, Resolution 922 is set to expire in 2021.
 And yet, there are still no budgets to address healthcare, industrial zoning, poverty, welfare, education or employment in Palestinian Arab municipalities.

 The Mossawa Center is creating a comprehensive report, detailing the new budgets necessary to address Palestinian Arab Social – Economic needs.
 Our published papers are currently helping pave the way to new policies.
 Through one-on-one meetings with Knesset Members and government ministries, the Mossawa Center ensures that Palestinian Arab needs and demands are being addressed.

 We recognize the untapped potential of Palestinian Arab citizens of Israel as game changers in Israeli politics.
 We are focusing on empowering youth and women in order to build a society that is politically conscious and active on all levels.
 The Mossawa Center’s work is planting the seeds for monumental political and social change within Palestinian Arab society that will have immense positive reverberations on Israel and the region for years to come.

-The upcoming fourth election is a crucial inflection point for Palestinian Arabs and Israel alike.
+The upcoming fourth election is a crucial turning point for Palestinian Arabs and Israel alike.
 The neglect of Palestinian Arab citizens in Israeli politics is holding back any profound change that many seek to achieve.
 It is time for such neglect to stop and for actors, within Israel and abroad, to recognize and embrace the political significance of Palestinian Arab citizens of Israel.